sleepyrooster/kuralabs_deployment_4/README.md

 - Use the Terraform CLI which is installed on the Jenkins server to create a VPC on AWS.

 ## Observation
+To acomplish this deployment, I went though the following actions:
+1) Spin up the Jenkins EC2 and install Terraform on this server.
+2) Once logged into the Jenkins EC2, head to the Manage credentials tab and add your AWS Access Key and AWS Secret Key credentials.
+3) Create a pipeline and connect the Github repository to this pipeline.
+4) Once the deployment was sucessful, add a destroy stage so that the VPC which was created using the Terraform folder.
+5) Run the deployment again and make sure the VPC was destroyed afterwards

 ## Changes to Pipline